Last Updated on by

-But which diet is right for you to follow?
+But which diet plan is right for you to follow?
 In today’s article, we will break down the definition of each diet as well as the positives and negatives that come with following either diet.
 Let’s get started!

 - 1 What is a keto diet?

 - 2 What are the pros of the keto diet?